 Scheuermann's disease can come in many levels of severity ranging from barely noticeable to frightening and debilitating.
 Patients are always advised to seek qualified care from a specialist once diagnosed.

-The causes of Scheuermann's are not fully understood, with a variety of theories circulating in the various medical communities.
-Currently, the disorder is mostly considered idiopathic.
+The causes of Scheuermann's disease are not fully understood, with a variety of theories circulating in the various medical communities.
+Currently, the disorder is mostly considered largely idiopathic.
 It should be known that the prognosis for Scheuermann's disease also ranges considerably.
-Some cases progress, while others are completely stable.
+Some cases progress virtually indefinitely, while others are completely stable.